Before You Book iPhone Repair: The Questions That Prevent Bad Decisions

 If the problem might be software, storage, account, accessory, or setup related, remote help may be a better first step than repair.

-Need the next step?
+Need a next step?